 True or False?
 Awards for damage (compensation) are just: you will receive what you deserve and should not approach a case looking for easy money.

-True: Though this is in opposition with popular culture, it is true.
+True: Though this is in opposition to popular culture, it is true.
 Whether your compensation is negotiated as a settlement or awarded by the court, it will be based directly on your financial and non-financial (e.g. pain and suffering) damages.

 True or False?
 Personal injury litigation creates a “compensation culture,” a society with unhealthy feelings of entitlement and a propensity toward suing.

 False: While it cannot be denied that offering all citizens a path of recourse in the event of genuine injustice opens the door for others to attempt abuse on the system, the actual amount of abuse is greatly exaggerated in the popular media.
 It is a small price to pay to preserve justice for those with true claims to compensation.

 True or False?
 If a worker who is injured on the job files suit against his/her employer, he/she is protected by law from retaliation (e.g. being fired).

 True: Without question, in such cases, the law is firmly on the side of workers.
 However, too often this is not known by wronged workers, who then choose not to pursue litigation for fear of being fired.

 True or False?
 To win your personal injury case, you must not pursue medical treatment of your injuries until the case is settled.